-Let’s take a brief look at the must-have features in any employee training software.
+Let’s take a brief look at the must-have features in any learning management software or employee training software.
 This isn’t an exhaustive list, but it’s a good starting point to begin your search for training software.

-- Quick start: As a small business, you will want training software that you can set up quickly and fuss-free and start using immediately without installing software on either servers or employee machines.
+Quick start: As a small business, you will want free training software or LMS platform that you can set up quickly and fuss-free and start using immediately without installing software on either servers or employee machines.
 For this reason, SaaS-based solutions are ideal.

-- Friendly pricing: Let’s be honest, the cost is a concern for any small business, so a streamlined training software solution that provides key features for a fair price is essential.
+Friendly pricing: Let’s be honest, the cost is a concern for any small business, so a streamlined e training software solution or learning software that provides key features for a fair price is essential.

-- Built-in authoring: You will want anyone in your business to be able to build simple courses without undergoing expensive training, and this should also be a feature that’s available without paying extra for add-ons and fancy authoring tools – for this reason, a basic course builder baked in, ideally along with templates and Tin-Can API or SCORM-compliant is a good option.
+Built-in authoring: You will want anyone in your business to be able to build simple courses without undergoing expensive training, and this should also be a feature that’s available without paying extra for add-ons and fancy authoring tools – for this reason, a basic course builder baked in, ideally along with templates and Tin-Can API or SCORM-compliant is a good option.

-- Reporting and analytics: Don’t overlook the importance of this feature, it will enable your business to quickly identify employees who are over and underperforming all in one learning management platform.
+Reporting and analytics: Don’t overlook the importance of this feature, it will enable your business to quickly identify employees who are over and underperforming all in one learning management platform.

-- Tech support: Good and timely tech support is especially important for small businesses as you probably don’t have a dedicated IT support team to help out.
+Tech support: Good and timely tech support is especially important for small businesses as you probably don’t have a dedicated IT support team to help out.
 So, you need to know you can rely on the vendor to fix issues like problems with open-source API.

 One of the best tips for training new employees is to use the microlearning approach to improve consistency of training and engagement, make use of employee downtime, create highly accessible content, and increase consumption rates and training speed.
-With the easy-to-use learning platform EdApp, users can access courses on a just in time basis on any device of their choosing, and study it at their convenience.
+With the easy-to-use learning platform EdApp, users can access courses on a just-in-time basis on any device of their choosing, and study it at their convenience.
 The results are tracked by the EdApp LMS and with support for gamification and certificates, your learners will be truly engaged by the microlearning experience.
 EdApp doesn’t need to offer a free-trial because it’s strong instructional features like customization, blended-learning, training management, and online learning management system are already offered at not cost.

 It’s no coincidence that all of those key features are often found in Software as a Service (SaaS) platforms that offer employee training software solutions.

-- All in one Solution: Many SaaS employee training platforms cover the ground of several different types of traditional training software so it’s no longer a requirement to invest money and training time into learning a separate LMS, authoring tool, microlearning app, knowledgebase platform, etc. A solution like EdApp covers all these bases.
+All in one Solution: Many SaaS interactive training software cover the ground of several different types of traditional training software so it’s no longer a requirement to invest money and training time into learning a separate LMS, authoring tool, microlearning app, knowledgebase platform, etc. A solution like EdApp covers all these bases.

-- Updated Software and New Features: SaaS LMS are constantly staying up to date with new software and features for the betterment of your organisation’s training solution.
+Updated Online Training Software and New Features: SaaS LMS are constantly staying up to date with new software and features for the betterment of your organization’s training solution.
 Due to its cloud-based nature, features are automatically and instantaneously distributed to the devices of learners.

-Just as important as choosing the right type of platform is selecting and creating the right type of content to engage your employees as add value to their training experience.
+Just as important as choosing the right type of platform is selecting and creating the right small business training programs to engage your employees as add value to their training experience.
 Microlearning is something that you should consider for training new employees.